 However, if you don’t at least know…

 …then how on Earth will you ever sort through the endless assortment of sewing machines you DON’T need, to find the one or two you actually DO need?
 The answer is…you can’t.
-And you’ll make some pretty dumb purchases, and waste a lot of time and money in the process.
+No one wants to waste their time and money getting talked into the wrong model.

 Choosing the right sewing machine is far from an easy task.
 This is even more true when you’re looking for something more specific than just about any machine for trying your hand at sewing.